sauravraghuvanshi/azure-docs-powershell/Az/Az.HDInsight/Get-AzHDInsightMonitoring.md

 ```

 ## DESCRIPTION
-The **Get-AzHDInsightMonitoring** cmdlet gets the status of monitoring installation in an Azure HDInsight cluster.
+The **Get-AzHDInsightMonitoring** cmdlet gets the status of the Classic Azure Monitor logs integration on an HDInsight cluster.
 If monitoring is enabled then it will also return the log analytics workspace id.

 ## EXAMPLES